Earthsea

-The Earthsea Cycle, also known as Earthsea, is a series of high fantasy books written by the American writer Ursula K. Le Guin.
-Beginning with A Wizard of Earthsea (1968), The Tombs of Atuan, (1970) and The Farthest Shore (1972), the series was continued in Tehanu (1990), and Tales from Earthsea and The Other Wind (both 2001).
+The Earthsea Cycle, also known as Earthsea, is a series of high fantasy books written by American author Ursula K. Le Guin.
+Beginning with A Wizard of Earthsea (1968), The Tombs of Atuan (1970), and The Farthest Shore (1972), the series was continued in Tehanu (1990), and Tales from Earthsea and The Other Wind (both 2001).
 In 2018, all the novels and short stories were published in a single volume, The Books of Earthsea: The Complete Illustrated Edition, with artwork by Charles Vess.

 Setting

+Geography

 The world of Earthsea is one of sea and islands: a vast archipelago of hundreds of islands surrounded by mostly uncharted ocean.
-Earthsea contains no large continents, with the archipelago resembling Indonesia or the Philippines.
+Earthsea contains no large continents.
 The largest island, Havnor, at approximately 380 mi across, is about the size of Great Britain.
 The cultures of Earthsea are literate non-industrial civilizations and not direct analogues of the real world.
-Technologically, Earthsea is an early Iron Age society, with bronze used in places where iron is scarce.
-Weapons also include the use of wood and other hard, easily crafted metals.
 The overall climate of Earthsea is temperate, comparable to the mid-latitudes (over a distance of about 1800 mi) of the northern hemisphere of the Earth.
 There is a yearly transition from warm summers to cold and snowy winters, especially on northern islands like Gont and Osskil.
 In the southern regions of Earthsea, it can be much warmer.

-Most of the people of Earthsea are described as having brown skin.
-In the Archipelago "red-brown" skin is typical, while the people of the East Reach have darker "black-brown" complexions.
+Most of the people of Earthsea have brown skin.
+In the Archipelago, "red-brown" skin is typical; however, the people of the East Reach have darker "black-brown" complexions.
 The people of Osskil in the north are described as having lighter, sallow complexions, while the Kargs of the Kargad Lands are "white-skinned" and often "yellow-haired".
-Le Guin has criticized what she described as the general assumption in fantasy that characters should be white and the society should resemble the Middle Ages.
+Le Guin has criticized what she described as the general assumption in fantasy that characters should be white and the society should resemble the European Middle Ages.
+Richard Erlich writes that Earthsea is "Earth in a legendary time", not some other planet.
+Having power centralized under a king could, Erlich writes, be the "least bad political option".
+He places the era as something like the Bronze Age for Gont at the start of A Wizard of Earthsea, and the later period of rule by kings, started by Lebannen, as resembling Mycenaean Greece as mentioned by Homer.

+Cosmology

-Magic is a central part of life in most of Earthsea, with the exception of the Kargish lands, where it is banned.
+Magic is a central part of life in most of Earthsea; the exception being the Kargish lands, where it is forbidden.
 There are weather workers on ships, fixers who repair boats and buildings, entertainers, and court sorcerers.
-Magic is an inborn talent which can be developed with training.
-The most gifted are sent to the school on Roke, where, if their skill and their discipline prove sufficient, they can become staff-carrying wizards.
+Magic is an inborn talent which can be refined with training.
+The most gifted are sent to the school on Roke, where, if their skill and discipline prove sufficient, they can become staff-carrying wizards.